tg-rs/carapax/GUIDE.md

 ```

-Since `Chain` implements `Handler` you also can protect a group of handlers or entire bot.
+Since `Chain` implements `Handler` you can also protect a group of handlers or entire bot.
-Of course you can implement your own policy in order to store access rules and/or a list of banned users in database or other storage.
+Naturally, you can implement your own policy in order to store the access rules and/or a list of banned users in a database or some other storage.

 Note that you need to enable `access` feature in `Cargo.toml`: